 Pictures of Wapta Falls (Wapta means river in the Stoney language) don’t do the setting justice.
 These are magnificent falls in winter – so I can only imagine how awe-inspiring they must look in summer.
 Called the Niagara of Yoho, Wapta Falls are one of the largest waterfalls by volume of water in the Canadian Rockies.
 They are also the largest waterfalls on the Kicking Horse River, measuring 100 metres wide by 30 metres high!

-Wapta Falls hike description
+Wapta Falls snowshoe and winter hike description

 It’s a straightforward hike to Wapta Falls.
 From the Trans-Canada Highway follow the snow-covered gravel road to reach the main Wapta Falls parking lot.